-Adjusted income (loss) from continuing operations before interest, taxes, depreciation, amortization, stock-based compensation expense, restructuring charges, project loss reserves, acquisition costs, acquisition fair value adjustments, and executive severance and transition costs ("Adjusted EBITDA") was approximately \$3.7 million for the three months ended June 30, 2023 as compared to approximately \$(2.4) million for the three months ended June 30, 2022, respectively.
+Net income (loss) before interest, taxes, depreciation, amortization, stock-based compensation expense, restructuring charges, project loss reserves, other legal expenses, and executive severance and transition costs ("Adjusted EBITDA") was approximately \$2.9 million and \$6.9 million for the three and six months ended September 30, 2023, respectively, as compared to approximately \$(5.2) million and \$(7.6) million for the three and six months ended September 30, 2022, respectively.

-When viewed with our financial results prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP") and accompanying reconciliations, we believe Adjusted EBITDA provides additional useful information to clarify and enhance the understanding of the factors and trends affecting our past performance and future prospects.
+When viewed with our financial results prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP") and accompanying reconciliations, we believe Adjusted EBITDA and the related financial ratio provide additional useful information to clarify and enhance the understanding of the factors and trends affecting our past performance and future prospects.
 We define these measures, explain how they are calculated and provide reconciliations of these measures to the most comparable GAAP measure in the table below.
-Adjusted EBITDA and the related financial ratios, as presented in this Quarterly Report on Form 10-Q ("Form 10-Q"), are supplemental measures of our performance that are not required by or presented in accordance with GAAP.
-They are not a measurement of our financial performance under GAAP and should not be considered as alternatives to net income or any other performance measures derived in accordance with GAAP, or as an alternative to net cash provided by operating activities as measures of our liquidity.
+Adjusted EBITDA and the related financial ratio, as presented in this Quarterly Report on Form 10-Q ("Form 10-Q"), are supplemental measures of our performance that are not required by or presented in accordance with GAAP.
+They are not a measurement of our financial performance under GAAP and should not be considered as alternatives to net income (loss) or any other performance measures derived in accordance with GAAP, or as an alternative to net cash provided by (used in) operating activities as measures of our liquidity.
 The presentation of these measures should not be interpreted to mean that our future results will be unaffected by unusual or nonrecurring items.